chilipadiboy/first-report/tool_assessment.md

 ## Penetration Testing Tools

-For our penetration testing excercise we will use the following tools for specific purposes:
+For our penetration testing exercise we will use the following tools for specific purposes:

 ### Web front end